This New Zealand hokey pokey ice cream is a homemade spin on a classic kiwi ice cream flavor.

-Hokey Pokey or honeycomb ice cream is a New Zeland classic.
-A trip to New Zeland isn’t complete without trying a scoop or two.
-Most Kiwi’s have nostalgic childhood memories of this flavour, my husband, who’s from the North Island, included.
+Hokey Pokey or honeycomb ice cream is a New Zealand classic.
+A trip to New Zealand isn't complete without trying a scoop or two.
+Most Kiwis have nostalgic childhood memories of this flavor, my husband, who's from the North Island, included.

-Originally it is thought to be made with pieces of Crunchie, a honeycomb coated chocolate bar but the mass produced version many are familiar with has pieces of hard pellet sized toffee, swirled through vanilla ice cream with a caramel sauce.
+The ice cream version of hokey pokey is thought to have been made with pieces of Crunchie, a honeycomb-coated chocolate bar.
+The mass-produced version of hokey pokey many are familiar with has pieces of honeycomb toffee in hard crunchy bits, swirled through vanilla ice cream with a caramel sauce.

-After the delicious honeycomb ice cream I had when I reviewed Billy van Creamy last week, I decided to have a go at making Hokey Pokey ice cream myself.
+After the delicious honeycomb ice cream I had at a local ice cream shop last week, I decided to have a go at making a Hokey Pokey ice cream recipe myself.

-This recipe combines a vanilla bean ice cream base with a decadent honey caramel sauce and crunchy fresh honeycomb.
-The three elements come together to make a rich, creamy ice cream that my husband and kiwi friends of mine assure me is as good as, if not better than the original.
+This recipe combines a creamy vanilla bean ice cream base with a decadent honey caramel sauce and a crunchy fresh honeycomb candy.
+The three elements come together to make a rich, creamy honeycomb ice cream that my husband assures me is as good as, if not better than the original.
 Try it for yourself and let me know what your think!

-First make the vanilla bean custard ice cream base.
-Ideally this needs to chill overnight in the fridge to help the base bind together and make a smoother, more scoopable ice cream.
+First, make the vanilla bean custard ice cream base.
 Then make the honey caramel and finally the fresh honeycomb which has the shortest shelf life.

 Vanilla bean ice cream